maxnd/mxMarkEdit/README.md

 ## Tables

-At the bottom of the text there’s an Excel-like grid of 105 columns and 10000 rows which may contain simple tables, which are horizontal portions of this grid.
+At the bottom of the text there’s an Excel-like grid of 105 columns and 10,000 rows which may contain simple tables, which are horizontal portions of this grid.
 This is hidden by default, and can be shown dragging up with the mouse the splitter at the bottom of the text, or with the shortcut `Meta` + `Shift` + `T`.
-In the first column on the left, named `Tables names`, the user must type the title of a table (e.g. `Books`), and in the columns at its right (`A1`, `B1`, etc.) all the necessary fields (e.g. `Author`, `Title`, `Year`, etc.).
-The title is shown with the color of the `headings 2`, while the fields have the color of the `headings 3`.
+In the first column on the left, named `Tables names`, the user must type the name of a table (e.g. `Books`), and in the columns at its right (`A1`, `B1`, etc.) all the necessary fields (e.g. `Author`, `Title`, `Year`, etc.).
+The name is shown with the color of the `headings 2`, while the fields have the color of the `headings 3`.
 Below the fields, it’s possible to insert any kind of data.
-It’s possible to add more tables in the grid, adding other titles under the `Table names` column followed by some fields, like in the second screenshot above.
+It’s possible to add more tables in the grid, adding other names under the `Table names` column followed by some fields, like in the second screenshot above.

 If it’s necessary to insert dates in a field, use the format `year-month-day`, where month and day are always of two digits (e.g. `2025-01-05`), so that the sorting on this field will produce a correct result.
 See below for some shortcuts useful to insert and change the dates.